Contaminated Land Clause Samples

 Contaminated Land.
 There is not present in, on, at or under the Properties and there is no deposit, disposal, spillage, leakage, emission, migration, escape, entry, discharge or other release onto or from the Properties or caused by the Activities or caused or knowingly permitted by any Group Company of any Hazardous Material and no Property is referred to in any register of contaminated land kept pursuant to any Environmental Law, and, so far as the Seller is aware, there are no circumstances which may reasonably be expected to lead to any material obligation or liability in relation to such matters.

-Contaminated Land.
-To the best of the Sellers' information knowledge and belief there is not present on, at or under the Property and there is and has been no release, migration, leakage, spill, discharge, entry, deposit or emission onto or from the Property of any Hazardous Substance or Waste.
-As far as the Sellers are aware there has not been any disposal, storage, release, leakage, migration, spill, discharge, entry, deposit or emission of any Hazardous Substance or Waste into the Environment caused by the Activities.
+Contaminated Land. (a) To the best of the Warrantor's knowledge and belief but on the basis that the Warrantor has made no enquiries relating thereto there has not been and there is not present on, at or under the Property and there is and has been no release, migration, leakage, spill, discharge, entry, deposit or emission onto or from the Property of any Hazardous Substance or Waste. (b) To the best of the Warrantor's knowledge and belief there has not been any disposal, storage, release, leakage, migration, spill, discharge, entry, deposit or emission of any Hazardous Substance or Waste into the Environment caused by the Activities.

 Contaminated Land.
 The applicants have submitted a preliminary risk assessment of contamination at the site.
 This study notes that the site has historically potentially contaminative land use.
 The study also notes: ‘Three tanks of single steel construction date from 1972 are present on site.
 There are presumed to be 10 old tanks on site.
 Their location is unclear.
 ‘The tanks, filling points and ancillary pipework are considered to be a potential source of contamination by petroleum hydrocarbons and metals.
 ‘Multi chamber interceptor drains in the south eastern corner of the site are considered to be a potential source of contamination by petroleum hydrocarbons and metals.
 ‘Groundwater has not been severely impacted by site activities ‘No radon protection measures are required ‘Further testing would be required, and appropriate remediation measures implemented.’
 Given that the site is known to be contaminated, suitable conditions regarding investigation and remediation are recommended, as required by policy 5.21 of The London Plan and saved policy EP22 of the Harrow UDP.